biointec/columba/README.md

 tail -n +2 hs.grch38.fasta.non | sed "s/>.*//g" | tr -d '\n' | cat - dollar > hs.grch38.txt
 ```
 Where `hs.grch38.fasta.non` is the result of the substitution of the N's and `hs.grch38.txt` is the reference text used to build the index. `dollar` is a text file containing a single character `$`.
 This file should be present in your directory before executing the above command.

+For this reference text the index needs to be build according to the build instructions described above.

 ### Reads
 We sampled a 100 000 reads from [an Illumina experiment dataset](ftp://ftp.sra.ebi.ac.uk/vol1/fastq/ERR194/ERR194147/ERR194147_1.fastq.gz), which only contain `A`, `C`, `G` and `T` characters.
 One way to do this is to select the first 100 000 such reads.
 For example using the following python3 script